joelleyarro03/nasa-ai-conceptual-willianeyarro/README.md

 The goal is to improve the reliability, efficiency, and safety of deep space communications for NASA missions.

  ## How to Read This Project
+This repository is structured to guide you through the conceptual development of the AI-powered communication optimization system.
+The key documents and notebooks are located in the docs/, slides/, and notebooks/ directories:
-- `docs/Project_Proposal.pdf`: Introduction and problem definition
+    - `docs/Project_Proposal.pdf`: Provides an introduction to the project and a detailed definition of the communication challenges it aims to solve.
-- `docs/Detailed_Solution_Plan.pdf`: Description of the proposed AI system
+    - `docs/Detailed_Solution_Plan.pdf`: Outlines the proposed AI system architecture, its components, and how they would interact.
-- `docs/Testing_Plan.pdf`: How the system would be tested and evaluated
+    - `docs/Testing_Plan.pdf`: Describes the methodology for testing and evaluating the conceptual system's effectiveness and performance.
-- `slides/Presentation.pdf`: Final presentation summary of the full project
+    - `slides/Presentation.pdf`: A summary presentation covering the entire project from problem statement to proposed solution.
+    - `notebooks/communication_simulation_Group_WillianeYarro.ipynb`: Jupyter notebook for communication simulation.
+    - `notebooks/deepspace_group1_.ipynb`: Jupyter notebook related to deep space communication.

 # 🚀 NASA Space Mission AI Project
 **Implementation Track - ITAI 2372**